xpostudio4/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 You can share a limited profile or a full profile.

-.. note:: If you are under 13 years of age, you can only share a limited profile.
-However, you cannot add a profile picture and only your username is shared with other edX users.
+.. note:: If you are under 13 years of age, your limited profile only includes your username.
+You cannot add a profile picture.

-A limited profile can include only your username and an image.
+A limited profile includes only your username and, optionally, an image.

 .. image:: ../../../shared/getting_started/Images/SFD_Prof_Limited.png
  :width: 400